-The hiring of an outdoor event site may require a Place Management NSW on-site coordinator to oversee the event compliance.
-Depending on the size and nature of the event, Place Management NSW may allocate additional site coordinators to the event as required.
+The hiring of an outdoor event site may require a Place Management NSW onsite representative to oversee the event compliance.
+Depending on the size and nature of the event, Place Management NSW may allocate additional site representatives to the event as required.

 Rates for staff are charged at a minimum four (4) hours per call.